CA Local Documents Digitization Project

 Timeline and Milestones

-Date Description (* indicate project milestone)
+Date Description (* = indicates a project milestone)

 Jan.
 2022* The Institute of Governmental Studies (IGS) at the University of California, Berkeley announces the receipt of major funding for the IGS Library (IGSL) through a sustaining partnership with the California State Library.
 The 2021-22 California State Budget includes $1.64 million to support the establishment of an online digital database of government documents and records, along with $460,000 in ongoing funding for IGSL collection and digitization efforts.